Legalica Privacy Policy & Data Protection

 2.1 Controller Identity

-| Name | [...]
-OÜ |
+| Name | Legalica OÜ |

-| Legal form | Private limited company (osaühing) |
+| Legal form | Private limited company (osaühing), Republic of Estonia |

-| VAT number | [...] |
+| VAT number | ************* (to be added upon VAT registration) |

-2.2 Data Protection Officer
+2.2 Data Protection Contact

 | privacy@legalica.app | |

-| Address | [...]
-OÜ, Attn: DPO, [...], Tallinn, Estonia |
+| Postal | Legalica OÜ, Attn: Data Protection, Ahtri tn 12, 10151 Tallinn, Estonia |

 2.3 Lead Supervisory Authority

-| Authority | Andmekaitse Inspektsioon |
+| Authority | Andmekaitse Inspektsioon (Data Protection Inspectorate) |

-| Address | Tatari 39, Tallinn 10134, Estonia |
+| Address | Tatari 39, 10134 Tallinn, Estonia |

 | info@aki.ee | |

-| Website | aki.ee |
+| Website | www.aki.ee |

 Rationale for Estonian Lead Authority: Legalica's main establishment is in Estonia.
 Under GDPR Article 56, the supervisory authority of the main establishment serves as the lead authority for cross-border processing.
 Data subjects in all EU Member States may lodge complaints with the Estonian DPA or their local supervisory authority.

-2.4 Representative in the EU
+2.4 EU Establishment

 3. CATEGORIES OF PERSONAL DATA COLLECTED